 There is also another way to trick the engine control module by installing the rear oxygen sensor inside of a small pipe.
 This method can work if you desperately want to get rid of the P0420 code, but it’s not a recommended method, and it may get you into trouble.

 Yes.
 You may be able to drive your car with a P0420 code, but it is not advisable.
 This code indicates that your catalytic converter is not functioning properly, which can lead to increased emissions and decreased fuel efficiency.
-In some cases, driving with a faulty catalytic converter can damage other parts of the engine.
+In some cases, driving with a faulty catalytic converter can damage other engine components.
 If you have a P0420 code, it’s best to get it fixed as soon as possible.

 Yes.
-A P0420 code is typically caused by a problem with the catalytic converter, but it can also be caused by a bad O2 sensor.
-The rear O2 sensor monitors the catalyst efficiency, so if it fails, it can give a false alarm and cause a P0420 code.
-If the front O2 sensor is faulty, it can cause the engine to run lean, which can damage the catalytic converter.
+A problem with the catalytic converter typically causes a P0420 code, but a bad O2 sensor can as well.
+The rear O2 sensor monitors catalyst efficiency, so if it fails, it can trigger a false alarm and set a P0420 code.
+If the front O2 sensor is faulty, it can cause the engine to run lean, potentially damaging the catalytic converter.

-I hope you now have the knowledge to understand what the PO420 code is and how to get rid of it.
+I hope you now have the knowledge to understand what the PO420 code is and how to remove it.
 If you liked this article, don’t forget to check out our other articles and our YouTube channel!

 Learn more: